All Episodes

 That cycle repeats itself every seven rounds.

-Anyway, then a new Pope will be elected.
+Anyway, then a new pope will be elected.

 And if you see black smoke coming out, that means no decision has been made.

-White smoke will signal a new Pope has been elected.
+White smoke will signal a new pope has been elected.

-I mean, the process is fascinating, but that will won't happen until after the funeral, obviously, and President Trump will be a part of that.
+I mean, the process is fascinating, but that won't happen until after the funeral, obviously, and President Trump will be a part of that.

-Um just it's it's just interesting to watch.
+It's just interesting to watch.

-Um, and for Catholics out there, please don't think I'm criticizing the church.
+And for Catholics out there, please don't think I'm criticizing the church.

-I will tell you that it had a very deep and profound my parents were pretty devout and going to church every Sunday, and if I didn't, my parents weren't happy.
+I will tell you that it had a very deep and profound.

 Linda, you said you went back to the Catholic Church.